KonghaYao/pure-graph/docs/storage/sqlite.md

 ## Overview

 SQLite is a self-contained, file-based database that doesn't require a separate server process.
-Pure Graph uses SQLite as the default persistent storage when no other databases are configured.
+Open LangGraph Server uses SQLite as the default persistent storage when no other databases are configured.

 ## Characteristics